 - Metro operators must, when driving a commercial motor vehicle, have in their possession a valid CDL and current CDL medical examiner's certification (original or copy).
-If an operator does not have a valid CDL and a valid medical certificate, he or she shall not operate a commercial motor vehicle. - Operators must immediately notify their base chief whenever their license is expired, suspended, revoked, made subject to restriction or otherwise made invalid. - Operators must inform their base chief, prior to driving a coach again, if they are arrested or cited for driving under the influence, reckless driving, physical control of vehicle under the influence, vehicular assault, vehicular homicide, or negligent driving.
-This requirement is for the citation, not the conviction.
+If an operator does not have a valid CDL and a valid medical certificate, he or she shall not operate a commercial motor vehicle. - Operators whose medical examiners certificate is accompanied by a waiver must immediately inform their base chief prior to operating a commercial motor vehicle.
+Medical Examiners may require CDL waivers for a number of medical conditions.
+Metro does not accept all medical waivers; your base chief will consult with Transit Disability Services to ensure that an individual waiver is acceptable.